 According to previous Dutch case law of the Council of State, it should consider these abovementioned interests under Article 8 ECHR in its assessment of the justification of the declaration of undesirability.
 Therefore, the court is allowed to take into consideration all facts and circumstances which have occurred after the concerned decisions have been made.

 The Council of State ruled that the Secretary of State did not consider the interests of the applicant's minor children in the balancing exercise.
-According to the Council of States, what is particularly important is that the children derive Dutch nationality from their mother by birth and have resided in the Netherlands as of 2019, where they have and continue to receive an education.
+According to the Council of State, what is particularly important is that the children derive Dutch nationality from their mother by birth and have resided in the Netherlands as of 2019, where they have and continue to receive an education.
 Furthermore, the report of the Child Protection Counsel (Raad voor de Kinderbescherming) demonstrated that the applicant has a close relationship with her children.
 The State Secretary must consider these facts in weighing the interests and present them in their decision but have failed to do so.
-Because the Council of Stated failed to do so, the declaration of undesirability is unjust and should therefore be annulled.
+Because it failed to do so, the declaration of undesirability is unjust and should therefore be annulled.
 Because the decision to withdraw the applicant's Dutch nationality is based on the decision to regard her as undesirable, the decision to withdraw her nationality should be annulled as well.

 Because the decision to declare the applicant undesirable did not take into consideration the best interests of the applicant's children, as well as her right to family life, the Council of State overturned that decision.
 Furthermore, because the declaration of undesirability was linked to the decision to revoke the applicant's nationality, the latter decision was also annulled.
 Both decisions were thus annulled.